agmmnn/awesome-blender/README.md

 -   [MicMac](https://github.com/micmacIGN/micmac) : is a free open-source photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
 -   [RealityCapture](https://www.capturingreality.com/) [$] : Create virtual reality scenes, textured 3D meshes, orthographic projections, geo-referenced maps and much more from images and/or laser scans completely automatically.
 -   [Agisoft Metashape](https://www.agisoft.com/) [$] : is a stand-alone software product that performs photogrammetric processing of digital images and generates 3D spatial data.
--   [Display.land](https://get.display.land/) : Turn your phone into a 3D camera that turns any physical space into a 3D space that can be used with AR/VR.
 -   [in3D](https://apps.apple.com/us/app/in3d-3d-body-scanning/id1467153183) : 3D body scanning on your phone.

 ### Texture/Material [^](#table)